-Question Answer Marks EITHER 5(a) In what ways, and with what effects, does Browning present religion in two poems from your selection?
+Question Answer Marks EITHER 5(a) In what ways, and with what effects, does Browning present conflict in two poems from your selection?
 25 Mark according to the levels of response marking criteria.
-OR 5(b) Comment closely on Browning's presentation of emotions in the following poem, Women and Roses .
+OR 5(b) Comment closely on Browning's presentation of the relationship between the speaker and the girl in the following poem.
 25 Mark according to the levels of response marking criteria.